maveniverse/site-001/content/en/blog/cstamas/2025/12/maven-lockfile/index.md

 Trusted checksums, in contrary to provided ones, are not tied to transport, they are available in any scope.
 Moreover, with adapters in place, every trusted checksum becomes immediately a provided checksums as well.
 Trusted checksums are used as:
-* in transport, as "provided" kind (since they are adapted to provided kind of checksums)
+* in transport, as "provided" kind (since they are automatically adapted to provided kind of checksums)
-* in resolver post processor, they are used for verification of each resolved artifact
+* in resolver post processor, for verification of each resolved artifact

 And, the circle closes here.
-As can be seen, **Maven 3.9 allows one to provide even cryptographic checksums (not even present in remote) ahead of time as trusted checksums, and those checksums will be used to verify artifacts always**, not only if transport is involved.
+As can be seen, **Maven 3.9 allows one to provide even cryptographic checksums (not
+present in remote) ahead of time as trusted checksums, and those checksums will be used to verify artifacts always**, not only if transport is involved.
 Naturally, all this will have some overhead to your build, but its nuance diminishes when you consider what you get with it.
 Also, one can do these verifiable builds on CI only, and not literally on